 To build documentation from a particular release locally, follow these steps.

-View the remote tags to see the tags for each release:
+In your clone of the appropriate repository, view the remote tags to see the tags for each release:

 $ git tag -l 2012.1 2012.2 2013.1.rc1 2013.1.rc2 2013.2 diablo-eol essex-eol folsom-eol grizzly-eol havana-eol icehouse-eol juno-eol kilo-eol liberty-eol